DANCES FOR COLLEGE CAMPUS EMPLOYEES

 Broadening awareness of the contributions of employees to campus life, On Campus aims to create a greater sense of community by allowing students, staff, and faculty to address equity and build connection through a community-based dance-making process.
 Rather than touring a specific dance, this project tours Forklift Danceworks’ unique artmaking method, which involves collaboration with campus staff based on the work they do.

-The first in the series, Served, premiered in February of 2018 and featured the movement and stories of Williams College Dining Services staff.
-The next iteration of On Campus premieres at Wake Forest University in October 2019.
+The first in the series, Served, premiered in February 2018 and featured the movement and stories of Williams College Dining Services staff.
+From the Ground Up, a dance with Wake Forest University Facilities and Campus Services employees, premiered in October 2019.
+The third iteration in the series will take place at Wesleyan University in 2021.

 On Campus, a community-based artistic process, received a touring grant from the New England Foundation for the Arts’ National Dance Project.
 Additional support comes from the National Endowment for the Arts‘ Art Works program, Williams College’s ’62 Center for Theatre and Dance, Wake Forest Department of Theatre and Dance, and the Interdisciplinary Performance and the Liberal Arts Center (iPLACe) at Wake Forest University.